 Wine

 When drinking alcoholic beverages, it is customary to serve one another rather than serving yourself.
-You should periodically check your friends' glasses and replenish them before they are empty.
-Likewise, if someone wants to serve you, you should drink to make room in your glass if it is full, hold it up for the person while they pour and then take one sip before putting the glass down.
+Periodically check your friends' glasses and replenish them before they get empty.
+Likewise, if someone wants to serve you, take a sip to make some room in your glass and hold it up for the person while they pour.
+Then take one sip before putting the glass down.

 At the beginning of a meal or drinking party you should not start drinking until everybody at the table is served and the glasses are raised for a toast, which is usually "kampai".
 Other toasts are acceptable, too, but note that "chin chin" refers to the male genitalia in Japanese and may not be the ideal word choice depending on the situation.

-While it is considered bad manners to become obviously drunk in some formal restaurants, the same is not true for other types of restaurants, such as izakaya, as long as you do not bother other guests.
+While it is considered bad manners to become obviously drunk in formal restaurants, the same is not true at informal restaurants, such as izakaya, as long as you do not bother other guests.